- Categories:

 Haemophilia Awareness Week FAQs

-What are the three types of hemophilia?
+What are the different types of haemophilia?

 How to Observe Haemophilia Awareness Week